danieltsam/qut-classmate/README.md

 - Grouped results by class type with clear week info and online/internal tags

 ### 🗓️ Timetable Creator
-- Drag and drop classes into your weekly view with conflict highlighting
+- Drag and drop classes into your weekly view with conflict highlightinga
 - Clean rounded design with sticky layout and export to `.ics` or Google Calendar

 ### ⚡ Auto Timetable Generator